 *Provided the lump sum payment or designation of funds for income is made within two years of the member's death.
 Any lump sum payments made after the 2-year period will be taxed at the recipient's marginal rate.
 In addition the lifetime allowance (LTA) still applies to uncrystallised funds on death pre-age 75, so a LTA charge will apply if benefits exceed the deceased member's personal lifetime allowance.
 Any pension funds that a person inherits (please see 'cascading benefits' below), will not count towards their own LTA.

 Nominations are generally made under an 'expression of wishes' form.
-The nominations are not binding but the trustees and/or Scheme Administrator will usually take them into account.
+The nominations are not binding but the Scheme Administrator will usually take them into account.

 Pensions can only be paid to individuals who are the member's dependants or had been nominated by the member.
 Where the member has not made a nomination and has no dependant(s), the Scheme Administrator can make nominations.
 It is, therefore, even more important that clients' nominations are up-to-date.